Key Clinical Questions

 |Milky ||• Propofol (depending on pH) ||Lipiduria Chyluria |

 Centrifugation of the urine can help distinguish hematuria from other causes.
 A red-colored pellet suggests intact RBCs, whereas a red supernatant may suggest myoglobinuria or hemoglobinuria.
 The gross appearance of the urine may suggest significant proteinuria (foamy urine) or lipiduria (greasy urine).
 Foul-smelling urine may suggest infection.
 Sweet-smelling urine raises the possibility of ketonuria.

 SPECIFIC GRAVITY (AND URINE OSMOLALITY)

 Specific gravity, which is measured using a urine dipstick, is the density of the urine relative to the density of water.
-This is a measure of the ...
+This is ...